 Families struggling to cope with political and economic changes

-Ukraine, with a population of 43 million, is Europe's second largest country.
-Kiev, the capital, is home to around 2.9 million people (2015 estimate).
+Ukraine, with a population of 44 million, is Europe's second largest country.
+Kyiv, the capital, is home to around three million people (2022 estimate).

 Most of the population is Ukrainian, with Russians being the biggest minority - they account for 17 per cent of the population.
 The official language is Ukrainian, but Russian is still widely spoken, particularly in the areas bordering Russia.